-Some years after Google Play and AppStore was created huge amounts of apps was created.
+Some years after Google Play and AppStore was created huge numbers of apps was also developed.
 Some good, others terrible.
-It does not look like that anymore.
-The ones remaining have often become great.
-And; a lot of them are also very profitable.
+But it does not look like that anymore.
+The ones remaining have become great.
+A lot of them are also very profitable.
 Here is the reason why the same thing will happen in the e-learning-space.

-Then add actors like Edx, FutureLearn, Udacity, OpenEdu, Xuetang, LinkedIn Learning (former Lyndia), NPTEL, Edraak, Miriada etc (it could become a long list here, and yes; we can debate what actors that actually should be called a MOOC or not, but that is besides the point here).
+Then add actors like Edx, FutureLearn, Udacity, Udemy, OpenEdu, Xuetang, LinkedIn Learning (former Lyndia), NPTEL, Edraak, Miriada etc – it could become a long list and we can debate what actors that actually should be called a MOOC or not, but that´s besides the point here.

-But if you look at one of the MOOC platforms, one can conclude that in many cases; a dozen “duplicates” can be found.
-Then add the other MOOCs and get, maybe 50 “duplicates”.
+But if we look at one of the MOOC platforms, we can conclude that in many cases; at least a dozen “duplicates” can be found.
+Add the other MOOCs and then get, maybe 50.

 The thing is this…

-In the MOOC world, there are, already today, digital courses that have upwards, or even more than, one million students.
-On average, not many pay for a certificate, but it is enough that maybe 5% of one million students paying $ 100 for a certificate, and the revenue will be huge, just for that course.
-Tremendously huge actually.
+There are also, already today, digital courses that have upwards, or even more, than one million students.
+On average, not many students pay, but it is enough that maybe 5% of one million students pay $ 50 and the revenue will be huge, just for that course – tremendously huge actually.

-Then, what do we know about the future cost trend for the technology needed, such as cameras, lighting, software etc?
+What do we know about the future cost trend for the technology needed, such as cameras, lighting, software etc?
 That cost will continue to fall in line with Moore’s law, while the technology will become better, and more user-friendly.
-Soon; a teacher will not need a studio to create their own e-learning course.
-Remaining, then, is almost only the cost of the teacher himself.
+Soon, if not already; a teacher will not need a studio to create their own e-learning course.
+A smartphone can do.

 Suppose you are a teacher right now who does a “pretty good” course and who has maybe a million students and who pays the amount I mentioned: what is the surplus used for?

 Certainly, a lot of that surplus goes to mass “other”, such as stock dividends or subsidization of other activities, or to salary increase for the teacher.
-But it is also possible that much of the surplus goes back to course development.
-Then that the teacher can do a better course going forward, and thus get even more students than the previous course had.
+But it´s also possible that much of the surplus goes back to course development.
+Then that the teacher can do an even better course going forward, and thus get even more students than the previous course had.

-It is enough to count very roughly to realize that the development budget that that teacher would get could be big, huge.
+It is enough to count very roughly to realize that the development budget that this teacher would get could be big, huge.

-What will happen to bad courses that have been digitized right now, when students discover that there are duplicates?
-In time, these courses will be closed down.
+What will happen to bad courses that have been digitized right now, when students discover that there are good, and bad, duplicates?
+In time, bad courses will be closed down.
 No one wants, or can afford, to run courses without students.

 Darwin will, sooner or later, knock out that kind of course.

-It is quite uninteresting right now to care about the quality you feel that the digital education world is providing.
+It´s actually quite uninteresting right now to care about the quality we might feel that the digital education world is providing.
 What is interesting to care about is how tremendously good the world of digital education will become during the upcoming years.